pamelatmasendeke-ai/Docs-samples/nodejs-docx-quickstart.md

 });
 ```

-`Packer.toBuffer()` is asynchronous — a common early mistake is calling `fs.writeFileSync` before the buffer resolves, which throws.
+`Packer.toBuffer()` is asynchronous.
+A common early mistake is calling `fs.writeFileSync` before the buffer resolves, which throws.

 ## Running it